EOSC-synergy/FAIR_eva/docs/index.md

                            ['title', None],
                            ['subject', None]]

+# Metadata terms that defines accessibility
 terms_access = [['access', ''], ['rights', '']]

+# Metadata terms wich includes controlled vocabularies.
+More controlled vocabularies can be imlpemented in plugins
 terms_cv = [['coverage', 'spatial'], ['subject', 'lcsh']]

+# List of data formats that are standard for the community
 supported_data_formats = [".txt", ".pdf", ".csv", ".nc", ".doc", ".xls", ".zip", ".rar", ".tar", ".png", ".jpg"]

+# Metadata terms that defines links or relation with authors, contributors (preferebly in ORCID format)
 terms_qualified_references = ['contributor']

+# Metadata terms that defines links or relation with other resources, (preferebly in ORCID format, URIs or persistent identifiers)
 terms_relations = ['relation']

+# Metadata terms that defines the license type
 terms_license = [['license', '', '']]
 ```
 ### Develop your own plugin